SourajitaDewasi/Data-Analysis/clc6g6fb6000208ml2hig2zm4.md

 In this case, there is no wastage of waiting time for routers for 1000 bytes altogether.
 It can transmit receiving 300 bytes.

-We can now say let's put the data together in more smaller packets.
+We can now say let's put the data together in smaller packets.

 `Now, let's say the packets are divided into smaller packets = 10.`